Plant & Animal Species Guide

 American Elm

-The American elm, one of the several species of elm trees, serves as a host for numerous butterflies and birds.
-Most of the population of American elms were wiped out by the Dutch elm disease in the 1930s.
-Cedar elms, another species of elm trees, can grow to be 90 feet tall, with its fruit budding from small-winged seeds.
-Cedar elms were not as impacted by the Dutch elm disease, as they were partially resistant.
-Leaves of the American elm are shown below.
+The American Elm, one of the several species of elm trees, serves as a host for numerous butterflies and birds.
+Most of the population of American elms were wiped out by the Dutch Elm Disease in the 1930s.
+Cedar Elms were not as impacted by the Dutch Elm Disease, as they were partially resistant.
+Cedar Elms can grow to be 90 feet tall, with its fruit budding from small-winged seeds.
+Leaves of the American Elm are shown below.
 More info: National Audubon Society

 American Sycamore

-The American sycamore tree can grow up to 70-100 feet.
+The American Sycamore tree can grow between 70 to 100 feet tall.
 These trees provide a safe shelter for many species of birds to live in, as they are resistant to deer who may be foraging nearby.
 More info: National Audubon Society

 Sweet Gum

-Sweet gums are native trees of North America and Asia.
-In moist lowlands, sweet gum trees can reach heights up to 105 feet.
-Throughout the past, sweet gums have been used in several medical applications, including the treatment of coughs and ulcers, and the development of Tamiflu.
-The sweet gum flower is a distinctive ball.
+Sweet Gum trees are native to North America and Asia.
+In moist lowlands, Sweet Gum trees can reach heights up to 105 feet.
+Throughout history, Sweet Gums have been used in several medical applications, including the treatment of coughs and ulcers, and in the development of Tamiflu.
+The Sweet Gum flower is a distinctive ball.
 More info: Yale Nature Walk

 Cottonwood

-The cottonwood is named for its cotton-like seeds.
-These trees are adaptable to many climates, and can be found cottonwoods in the eastern, southern, and southwestern United States.
-Did you know that “alamo” means Poplar in Spanish, which is another name for the cottonwood?
+The Cottonwood is named for its cotton-like seeds.
+These trees are adaptable to many climates, and can be found in the eastern, southern, and southwestern United States.
+Did you know that “alamo” means Poplar in Spanish, which is another name for the Cottonwood?
 More info: Arbor Day Picture from: National Park Service

 Shrubs